matfin/mattfinucane.com/mattfinucane/content/blog/working-with-drupal.md

 There is too much nesting taking place here and the HTML is littered with unnecessary classes.
 This makes styling the above content very tricky, especially when it comes to targeting this particular list for styling.

 The `class` and `id` attributes of the elements would be derived from the ID of the generated block in the database and would invalidate styles on different developers machines and environments.

+If you want to create a responsive website with HTML like the above, you are out of luck.

 The exact same result could be achieved using the much cleaner example as follows: